joshajohnson/joshajohnson.github.io/_posts/2022-08-28-intro-keyboard.md

 With the microcontroller sitting flush to the PCB, solder the remaining pins. (forgot to photograph this step)

 With all the pins soldered, snip off the legs so they don't stick out.
+I'd recommend cutting the leads towards the desk so they don't go flying around the room.
 ![trim headers](32_sp_snip_underneath.jpg)

 ### Switches